-Setting booking constraints
+Set booking constraints

 Using constraints, you can guide the behavior of both your schedule and users.
 This allows you to specify in detail how many bookings can be created and at what time.
+It also allows you to keep control over the maximum number of upcoming appointments in your account, so that you won’t be suddenly forced to upgrade to a larger subscription.
+In this article, you will learn about:

 Schedule constraints